• Skip to main content

 I am 72 years old.
 My back pain was primarily in the morning upon arising…Pilates, yoga and toe touches help somewhat in stretching out those muscles.
 But, when I started using my Teeter Inversion Table, the difference was like night and day.
 After the first usage, I could stand and walk straight upright and the effect would last until the next day…I’ve found that if I do NOT use the inversion table for three or four days that my distorted walk and back pain tends to come back.
 So, I use the inversion table at least once and sometimes twice per day to keep my body more limber.

-👉 Inversion therapy is one of the best sciatica home treatments – of all time.
+👉 Inversion therapy is one of the best sciatica home treatments.

 But you won’t achieve that in one session, give it a few weeks and maybe you could cancel your back surgery.
 Many people have.